 Straight-Through refers to cables that have the pin assignments on each end of the cable.
-In other words Pin 1 connector A goes to Pin 1 on connector B, Pin 2 to Pin 2 ect.
-Straight-Through wired cables are most commonly used to connect a host to client.
-When we talk about cat5e patch cables, the Straight-Through wired cat5e patch cable is used to connect computers, printers and other network client devices to the router switch or hub (the host device in this instance).
+In other words, Pin 1 connector A goes to Pin 1 on connector B, Pin 2 to Pin 2, etc. Straight-Through wired cables are most commonly used to connect a host to a client.
+When we talk about cat5e patch cables, the Straight-Through wired cat5e patch cable is used to connect computers, printers, and other network client devices to the router switch or hub (the host device in this instance).

 Crossover wired cables (commonly called crossover cables) are very much like Straight-Through cables with the exception that TX and RX lines are crossed (they are at opposite positions on either end of the cable.
 Using the 568-B standard as an example below, you will see that Pin 1 on connector A goes to Pin 3 on connector B. Pin 2 on connector A goes to Pin 6 on connector B, etc. Crossover cables are most commonly used to connect two hosts directly.
 Examples would be connecting a computer directly to another computer, connecting a switch directly to another switch, or connecting a router to a router.
 Note: While in the past, when connecting two host devices directly, a crossover cable was required.
 Nowadays, most devices have auto-sensing technology that detects the cable and device and crosses pairs when needed.